makeecat/Peng/README.md

 - Obstacle Avoidance Planner

 ### Obstacle Simulation
-Simulates moving obstacles in the environment, with collision detection and avoidance capabilities.
+Simulates moving obstacles in the environment, with collision detection and avoidance capabilities based on potential field.

 ### Data Logging and Visualization
-Logs comprehensive simulation data including quadrotor state, desired positions, IMU readings, and obstacle positions.
-Visualizes the simulation using the rerun library.
+Logs comprehensive simulation data including quadrotor state, desired positions, IMU readings, and depth renderings.Visualizes the simulation using the rerun library.

 ## Features